3sannasia/Satellite-Signal-Sentry/README.md

     - run ```live server```

 ## Usage
+- Need a .env file with your mysql database credentials
 - Obtain device with a GNSS reciever with an active fix and running GPSD
 - On running the backend your device
     - automatically registers itself to MySQL